per1234/arduino-ci-script/README.md

 - Parameter: **searchPath** - Path containing sketches.
 The path will be searched recursively and all sketches found under it will be checked.

 ##### `check_library_structure basePath [depth]`
-Check a library to ensure they have the correct structure.
+Check libraries to ensure they have the correct structure.
 This will also run `check_sketch_structure` on all sketches bundled with the library.
 - Parameter: **basePath** - Path containing a library.
 - Parameter(optional): **depth** - Folder depth relative to `basePath` where the libraries are located.
 A depth of 0 will check the library located at `basePath`.
 The default value is 0.